Surface Design Workshops

 Add pizzazz to the textiles in your life.
 Print your own unique patterns with stamps that are store bought, or fashioned from everyday objects, or quickly carved from erasers or simply constructed with glue.
 The materials are inexpensive and non-toxic, basic techniques are easily learned and the results are immediate.
 Design theory is introduced as students create their own styles from elegant restraint to outrageous and funky.

-If you’re a beginner or experienced, join us for a day of dyeing fat quarters using fiber reactive dyes, cottons and related fabrics including silks.
-We’ll dye solids in buckets and more mottled samples in baggies.
-Learn to mix dyes all around the color wheel, from color to color, and from light to dark.
-Depending on the number of students in the class, you'll end up with as much as 5 colorful yards of cotton, suitable for quilting projects.
+If you're a beginner or experienced, join us for a day of dyeing fat quarters using fiber reactive dyes.
+One day one learn to mix dyes all around tthe color wheel, from color to color and from light to dark.
+With additional days, we'll dye mottled colors in baggies and mix more colors.
+Depending on the number of students, in two or three days, you'll end up with as much as 5 yards of cotton, suitable for quilting projects.
 Our focus will be repeatable results.
 Never run out of a fabric again!
-Materials fee covers cost of fabric and dyes.